We’ll go through the typical invoice processing steps and then show you ways to improve the process.

 Until now AP automation solutions were out of reach of small to medium sized organizations.

-But now there is A/P One, an AP automation solution specifically designed and built for small to medium sized companies…and their budgets!
+But now there is A/P One!
+A/P One is an AP automation solution that was specifically designed and built for small to medium sized companies…and their budgets!

 CoreIntegrator’s automated invoice processing solution, A/P One is easy and quick to setup, and your small to medium-sized business will only pay a small fee (under $2) for each non-PO invoice you process.